SaveMe5656/Pac-Man-p5js/readme.md

 Update 3:
 - I just tweaked some things stylisticly, as well as tried to get a game style switcher implemented (I failed **:/**) will probably try making style switcher at a later point in time

+Update 4:
+- by some miracle I somehow found a way to implement the style selector I wanted<br>
+  also managed to make the settings save with a little bit of cookie manipulation<br>
+  overall I'm rather pleased with the work I was able to do **:D**<br>
+  <sup>anyways it's a bit past midnight; I should get some sleep</sup>